8. November 1939 (Denkmal)

 Nearby Attractions

-2. Munich Documentation Centre for the History of National Socialism - This museum provides a comprehensive overview of the Nazi regime and its impacts on Munich and beyond.
+3. Munich Documentation Centre for the History of National Socialism: This museum explores the rise of the Nazi regime and its impact on Munich and beyond, complementing the themes presented at the monument.

 Insider Tips